 • higher efficiency of the production processes,

-• better planning thanks to efficiency losses forecasting,
+• better planning thanks to production efficiency losses forecasting,

 • preventing quality defects.

-All of them translate into lower operational costs, better user experience in the whole supply chain (including the end-customer experience), and increasing business profitability.
+All of them translate into reducing costs, better user experience in the whole supply chain (including the end-customer experience), and increasing business profitability.

 How will AI change manufacturing? – Summary

 Artificial intelligence is a game-changing technology for any industry.
 As the technology matures and costs drop, AI is becoming more accessible for companies.
 In manufacturing, it can be effective at making things, as well as making them better and cheaper.
-The manufacturing industry has always been eager to embrace new technologies – and doing so successfully.
-Now, with AI adoption, they are able to make rapid, data-driven decisions, optimize manufacturing processes, minimize operational costs, and improve the way they serve their customers.
-This doesn’t mean that manufacturing will be taken over by the machines – AI is now an augmentation to human work and nothing can be a substitute of human intelligence and the ability to adapt to unexpected changes.
+The manufacturing market has always been eager to embrace new technologies – and doing so successfully.
+Now, those who adopt AI are able to make rapid, data-driven decisions, optimize manufacturing processes, boost productivity, minimize operational costs, and improve the way they serve their customers.
+This doesn’t mean that manufacturing will be taken over by machines – AI is now an augmentation to human work, and nothing can be a substitute for human intelligence and the ability to adapt to unexpected changes.

 CTA: construction material trading case study